 - World Vision UK Code of Conduct Policy

 - World Vision UK Data Protection Policy

 - World Vision UK Recruitment Policy

 - World Vision UK Ethical Policy

 - World Vision UK Anti Bribery Policy

 - World Vision UK Equality and Diversity Policy

 - Job Applicant Privacy Notice

-- Employee Privacy Notice

-- Consultant Worker Privacy Notice
+- Employee & Worker Privacy Notice

-- Volunteer Privacy Notice

-- Board of Trustees Privacy Notice
+- World Vision UK Contractor Policy

+- World Vision UK Social Media Policy

-4.0 VISITS TO WORLD VISION PROJECTS, OVERSEAS TRAVEL AND VIRTUAL MEETINGS
+4.0 VISITS TO WORLD VISION PROJECTS AND VIRTUAL MEETINGS

-4.1 Visit Preparation: All visits to World Vision projects must be pre-approved by both World Vision UK and the relevant National Office.
+- 4.1 Visit Preparation: All visits to World Vision projects must be pre-approved by both World Vision UK and the relevant National Office.
 World Vision UK requires verification of a recent original DBS certificate for all visitors before any field visit.
 Unannounced or unapproved visits to sponsored children or World Vision project communities are not permitted and if they take place will be dealt with severely.
-A visit to World Vision projects is not an inherent right of the visitor and World Vision UK reserves the right to decline or refuse any request to visit a sponsored child or World Vision project community.

-- (1) Prior to any visit to a World Vision project, all representatives and visitors must have undergone the following screening process: - (a) Sign a declaration that they have received, read, and understood the Safeguarding Policy and are prepared to abide by it and the Behaviour Protocols. - (b) Provide sight of their valid passport. - (c) Complete a safeguarding assessment with World Vision UK Safeguarding Manager which will take place at World Vision UK office in Milton Keynes or other mutually convenient location or online as appropriate. - (d) Complete a Disclosure Barring Scheme (DBS) check. - (e) Visitors must provide an independent reference. - (f) All World Vision UK Representatives travelling abroad must have completed face to face safeguarding training within the last 24 months. - (g) All World Vision UK Representatives travelling abroad must undertake a de-brief after every trip.

-- (2) All World Vision UK Representatives travelling with visitors, i.e. partners, colleagues, children 16 years and above will be subject to the same process checks in 4.1(1) above. - (3) If any visitor chooses not to comply with the provisions contained herein or fails in the screening process, that visitor will be prohibited from visiting or having contact with any World Vision project globally. - (4) Eight weeks should be allowed for the completion of the screening process. - (5) Visitors who are sponsors will only be allowed to visit a sponsored child(ren) once every two years (without exception) to ensure minimum disruption to the sponsored child, their family and community.

-4.2 Visitor Orientation: The following requirements apply to all visitors who visit a World Vision project or have direct contact with children:
+A visit to World Vision projects is not an inherent right of the visitor and World Vision UK reserves the right to decline or refuse any request to visit a sponsored child or World Vision project community. - (I) Prior to any visit to a World Vision project, all representatives and visitors must have undergone the following screening process: - (a) Sign a declaration that they have received, read, and understood the Safeguarding Policy and are prepared to abide by it and the Behaviour Protocols. - (b) Provide sight of their valid passport. - (c) Complete a safeguarding assessment with World Vision UK Safeguarding Manager which will take place at World Vision UK office in Milton Keynes or other mutually convenient location or online as is appropriate. - (d) Provide a Disclosure Barring Scheme certificate that has been issued within the last 12 months.
+Visitors must provide an independent reference. - (e) All World Vision UK Representatives travelling abroad must have completed face to face safeguarding training within the last 24 months. - (f) All World Vision UK Representatives travelling abroad must undertake a de-brief after every trip. - 2 All World Vision UK Representatives travelling with visitors, i.e. partners, colleagues, children 16 years and above will be subject to the same process checks in 4.1(1) above. - If any visitor chooses not to comply with the provisions contained herein or fails in the screening process, that visitor will be prohibited from visiting or having contact with any World Vision project globally. - 4 Eight weeks should be allowed for the completion of the screening process. - Visitors who are sponsors will only be allowed to visit a sponsored child(ren) once every two years (without exception) to ensure minimum disruption to the sponsored child, their family and community. - 4.2 Visitor Orientation: The following requirements apply to all visitors who visit a World Vision project or have direct contact with children: - (a) All visitors are briefed on World Vision UK Safeguarding Policy, about the Behaviour Protocols (Section 2.1)